 Daily and Saturday sitting on Zoom remains the same, all periods are covered there.

 Ordinary Mind Zendo was founded in 1996 by Barry Magid, a Dharma heir of Charlotte Joko Beck, and is dedicated to her vision of a psychologically minded Zen practice adapted to the needs of American students practicing in the context of their everyday lives.
-The zendo is a center for non-residential practice and is committed to the proposition that the Dharma can be fully practiced, realized and transmitted in the midst of lay life.
+The zendo is committed to the proposition that the Dharma can be fully practiced, realized and transmitted in the midst of lay life.

 Beginner's instruction is available to those new to Zen practice, while those with many years of experience in other traditions are welcomed to join us in deepening our understanding.
 Please email us at email@example.com for more information.

 You can subscribe to our newsletter for information about upcoming events, announcements, and zendo news.
 Click here to subscribe.

 Ordinary Mind Zendo is located at:107 West 74th street

 The Zendo is within walking distance of the 72nd Street stop on the 1, 2, and 3 lines, the 72nd Street stop on the C and B lines, and a number of busses including the M72, M11, and M57